 Simply put, yes.
 Winter time is peak flu season.
 The American Academy of Allergy, Asthma & Immunology (AAAAI) states that the flu "can cause a severe asthma attack, which can lead to potential complications including pneumonia and hospitalizations."

 Since the flu infects millions of Americans every year, it's very likely that any given individual will be exposed to it at some point or another.
 The flu is a respiratory viral infection, so it's easy to see how it can lead to asthma attacks.
-There is no way to cure it, so prevention is the best remedy.
+There is no way to cure it, so prevention is often the best remedy.

 The flu is spread through the air and through contact.
 Sneezing and coughing by infected individuals spews germ-laced airborne particles into the air where they are often inhaled by nearby individuals.
 The flu can also live on many surfaces for up to two hours.
 In addition to taking the precaution of getting a flu shot, here are some things to keep in mind: